-The display provides functions for starting up the BIS V. These can be used to configure the PROFIBUS station address and to output tag data for diagnostic purposes.
+The display provides functions for diagnosing the BIS V. This can be used to determine the IP and gateway addresses, the subnet mask, as well as the PROFINET station name.
+In addition, tag data, version information and the MAC address can be displayed.
 It is controlled using a 2-button controller.